 Applicants must have an undergraduate degree (AQF level 7) or equivalent as approved by the University Admissions.

-The following Defence members are eligible for direct entry into this course through the Veteran Tertiary Support Program -Postgraduate Course Entry:
+Defence members at any rank (with a minimum of 3 years experience) are eligible for direct entry into this course through the Veteran Tertiary Support Program.